Sunday, 19 January 2025

 Netflix reveals Q3 results showing growth in subscriber numbers while facing challenges in diversifying into ad revenue.
 The streaming service continues to experiment with new ad formats and partnerships

-Netflix has unveiled its performance for the third quarter, revealing both the gains and hurdles it faces.
-Although the service added close to 9 million new subscribers, it’s having a tougher time expanding into the advertising sector.
+Netflix has unveiled its financial performance for the third quarter, revealing both the gains and hurdles it faces.
+Although the streaming service added close to 9 million new subscribers, it’s having a tougher time expanding into the advertising sector.

 Subscribers rise, but ad revenue lags behind